Passage Puteaux – Paris’s Best-Kept Secret

 Even without the train station, however, the Passage Puteaux survived the test of time.
 It was briefly renamed Passage Pasquier in 1873, but its original name was restored soon after.

 Today, the passage remains a peaceful place, home to small offices, quaint terraces, and attractive bistros.
-It may not draw large crowds, but its quiet atmosphere and historical significance make it a unique piece of Paris’s history.
+It may not draw large crowds, but its quiet atmosphere and story make it a unique piece of Paris.